OnurFurkanUnal/firma-demo/README.md

 * Go to firma-demo/src/client run npm install
 * if you dont want to add foreing keys manually.
 You can use sequelize.sync() But you can continue without foreing keys Because api is restricting users.
-* manually you want to execute foreing keys.
+* If you want to execute foreing keys manually.
 Keys are in /sql/create_foreing_key.sql
 * run sequelize db:migrate
 * We are using cookies.
 Cookies are not under https.
 We have used cookies on http localhost.
 If you using windows or other OS go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com .